RichardLitt/get-github-user/readme.md

 $ npm install --save get-github-user
 ```

 You also need to get a GitHub application token: https://github.com/settings/tokens.
-Provide it in the CLI or set it as `$GITHUB_OGN_TOKEN` somewhere in your bash_profile.
+Provide it in the CLI or set it as `$GITHUB_TOKEN` somewhere in your bash_profile.

 ## Usage